Let our deep legal expertise and technology-enabled processes guide you in your U.S. immigration journey

 If you are interested in transferring your E-2 status to become a legal permanent resident, you must first identify which green card best fits your immigration situation.
 Here are some common employment-based green cards for those on E-2 and even H-1B status:

 Whichever you choose, you will need to have a petition sent (either by you or your sponsor) to the USCIS.
-Once they receive you petition, you will need to wait until your priority date (the day that the USCIS gets your petition) is current with the final action date given in your category and country according to the monthly visa bulletin.
+Once USCIS receives your petition, you need to wait until your priority date (the day that the USCIS gets your petition) is current with the final action date given in your category and country according to the monthly visa bulletin.

 After that, you will be able to file an I-485 application to adjust from E-2 to green card status.

-While the E-2 visa is considered a dual intent visa, there are some complications that may present obstacles to your path to a green card.
-For one, as an E-2 visa holder, you needed to prove to the USCIS that you had no intention of staying in the U.S. permanently when you applied.
+The E-2 visa is not considered a dual intent visa, as it is considered a non-immigrant visa.
+This means that E-2 visa holders have a single intent to travel to the U.S. and then return to their home country once their visa expires.
+It is critical as an E-2 visa holder that you prove to the USCIS that you have no intention of staying in the U.S. permanently when you apply.
 This is because E-2 treaty investors are given certain diplomatic rights and immunities that must be waived if they become legal permanent residents.

 Making the right decisions in immigration law can be difficult, especially when there are investments on the line.
 Getting an E-2 visa transfer to either an H-1B or a green card may or may not be the best choice depending on your scenario.
 If your immigration circumstances are presenting a problem for your E-2 visa status, make sure that you have an immigration attorney on your side.
 VisaNation Law Group works tirelessly to make sure that you are taking the simplest and most efficient path to your immigration goals.